andyj10224/mario/README.md

 # MARIO

-MARIO is a Schrodinger software wrapper that allows one to easily get geometries of protein-ligand docking poses given a pdb code and a ligand geometry file (sdf).
+MARIO is a Drug Discovery Software Pipeline that integrates many different types of software, allowing the automation of the data transfer pathway from raw data to free energy calculations.

 ## Using the code

 Having the Schrodinger Software is a prerequisite.
+The path to the Schrodinger suite must be set as an environmental variable `export SCHRODINGER="/path/to/schrodinger/suite"`

-Call this code `$SCHRODINGER/run driver.py pdbid ligandfile`
+Call this code `python driver.py pdbid ligandfile` to run the pipeline.

-IMPORTANT: Make sure that the pdb file is found in the `pdbs` directory as `pdbs/{pdbid}.pdb`, and the ligand file is found in the `ligands` directory as `ligands/{ligandfile}.sdf`
+IMPORTANT: Make sure that the pdb file is found in the `pdbs` directory as `pdbs/{pdbid}.pdb`, and the ligand file is found in the `ligands` directory as `ligands/{ligandfile}.sdf`.

 Example call (provided in the directory), `$SCHRODINGER/run driver.py 4mxo S985`